backdrop-contrib/slick/README.txt

   sites/../libraries/easing/jquery.easing.min.js
   This is a fallback for non-supporting browsers.

+- A basic knowledge of Drupal site building is required.
+  Please refer to the provided README on each sub-module, and each form item description for more info.
+  Also refer to the supported modules guidelines to be useful for Slick.

 OPTIONAL INTEGRATION
 --------------------------------------------------------------------------------
 Slick supports enhancements and more complex layouts.

 - Colorbox, to have grids/slides that open up image/video/audio in overlay.
 - Photobox, idem ditto.
 - Picture, to get truly responsive image.